BakerShoeMaker/Hangman-Game/README.md

-# Psychic-Game
+# Hangman-Game
-Psychic game with javascript.
+Hangman game with javascript.